swimos/swimos-docs/src/_guides/kafka-ingestion.md

 }
 ```

-This is all it takes to that (clearly blocking) pattern within a Web Agent:
+This is all it takes to implement that (clearly blocking) pattern within a Web Agent:

 ```java
 // KafkaConsumingAgent.java